When life turns upside down

 Verse 4 says that there is a time to mourn but there is also a time to dance.
 Times of pain, sadness and suffering will come, but so too times of contentment, joy and comfort.

 Seasons of pain can seem like they are never ending and so we pray that God would lift us out of it.
 But if he doesn’t end our suffering in this life, we can be sure He will in the next.
-When we have ran our course, we will be with Jesus and “He will wipe every tear from our eyes, and there will be no more death or sorrow or crying or pain.
+When we have ran our course, we will be with Jesus and “He will wipe every tear from their eyes, and there will be no more death or sorrow or crying or pain.
 All these things are gone forever.”
 (Rev 21:4)

 We cannot avoid pain and suffering but if this life was